obiwanjacobi/Zlang/docs/lexical/literals.md

 ### Floating Point

 Floating point literals can be specified in different ways.
 Mainly the use of the decimal separator `.` is an indication that the value is a floating point value.
-Only a decimal format is suported (no prefix).
+Only a decimal format is supported (no prefix).

 ```C#
 1.0  1.  .42